clojurists-together/clojuriststogether.org/content/open-source.md

 {{< toc >}}

-## Summer of Bugs

-Summer of Bugs is a new program from Clojurists Together.
-It aims to provide micro-grants of $500 and $1,000 to Clojure developers and maintainers to fix bugs, write docs, make small improvements, or clean up issue trackers.
-You can read more about Summer of Bugs in the [announcement](/news/announcing-summer-of-bugs/).

-We will pay half of the grant up-front to projects that are selected, and the other half on completion of the work.
-Completion criteria will vary between grants but will be agreed on before starting.
-Generally this will look like accomplishing the task you set out to achieve, or showing that you have made a reasonable effort and moved the problem forward.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdzwZT4Ti00oUBXWw9kLkL29URgp_d37z96z0ggLjys6B0izA/viewform?usp=sf_link" class="become-a-member">Apply for Summer of Bugs</a>

-**Applications for the first Summer of Bugs grants closed on 30th June, 11:59 pm PST.**

-## Quarterly Grants
+## Quarterly Fellowships

 Every three months, Clojurists Together takes applications from open source developers for funding to work on open source projects.
-The Clojurists Together [committee](/team) then evaluates the proposals, makes their selection, and then funds projects with a fellowship for the next three months.
+The Clojurists Together [committee](/team) then evaluates the proposals, makes their selection, and then funds projects with a fellowship.
+The fellowship can be taken over one to twelve months.
 You can apply at any time for the next funding cycle, and you can make multiple applications for different projects.

-**Applications for the August-September funding round close on Friday July 31st, 11:59 pm PST.**
+Once selected for a fellowship, you have two months to start it.

 <a href="https://docs.google.com/forms/d/1JD5OAbA0A8d0GFAGjY73Z2oKmmcQ-NZBrngBlqXdHnQ/viewform" class="become-a-member">Apply for funding</a>

 </section>

+### Funding amounts

+We currently have three levels of fellowships:

+* $1k/$2k fellowships for smaller/more experimental projects.
+These can last up to three months.
+* $9k fellowships for larger projects.
+The work for these fellowships can be done over 1-12 months, rather than needing to do them in a fixed 3-month period.
+* $1.5k/month for 12 months.
+Recipients of these long-term fellowships don't need to submit a proposal, we just fund them to continue the great work they're already doing.
+Clojurists Together members will vote on which developers receive these fellowships.

+The number of projects funded in each cycle and the amount paid for each fellowship may vary depending on member support, and project requirements.
+Successful projects will know in advance of starting how much they will be paid.
 ### Application Requirements

 - You are a maintainer of the project, i.e. you have commit access to the project, or the others that work on the project recognise you as a maintainer.